Vet Tech Internships & Externships Guide (2026)

 White Oak Conservation houses about 3,000 animals from 30 different exotic species.
 Its veterinary internship program is an opportunity for candidates to work in the zoo and with wildlife for six months.

 Interns work closely with exotic wild animals and be prepared for an entry-level job in a zoo or wildlife facility.
-During the course of the internship, candidates gain a world of valuable experience in wildlife care.
-They assist in surgical procedures including anesthesia, immobilization, and set up.
-Additionally, they are involved in conducting bloodwork, radiology, fecal exams, neonatal care, as well as some routine hospital maintenance tasks.
-Interns accepted into this program are expected to work 40 hours per week including rotating on-call and emergency shifts and assist with data entry.
+During the internship, candidates gain valuable experience in wildlife care.
+They assist in surgical procedures, including anesthesia, immobilization, and setup.
+Additionally, they are involved in conducting bloodwork, radiology, fecal exams, neonatal care, and some routine hospital maintenance tasks.
+Interns accepted into this program are expected to work 40 hours per week, including rotating on-call and emergency shifts, and assist with data entry.

 In order to be eligible for the internship, candidates must have graduated from an AVMA-accredited vet tech program and have a year of experience as a credentialed veterinary technician.
 The application process requires candidates to submit their resume, transcripts, and three letters of recommendation.